Mizuho lifts Realty Income Corporation [O] price estimate. Who else is bullish?

 Reflecting on the efficiency of the workforce at the company, Realty Income Corporation [O] managed to generate an average of $1,883,267 per employee.
 Receivables Turnover for the company is 4.82 with a Total Asset Turnover recorded at a value of 0.09.

-With the latest financial reports released by the company, Realty Income Corporation posted 0.44/share EPS, while the average EPS was predicted by analysts to be reported at 0.45/share.
-When compared, the two values demonstrate that the company fail the estimates by a Surprise Factor of -2.20%.
+With the latest financial reports released by the company, Realty Income Corporation posted 0.31/share EPS, while the average EPS was predicted by analysts to be reported at 0.32/share.
+When compared, the two values demonstrate that the company fail the estimates by a Surprise Factor of -3.10%.
 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for O. When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Realty Income Corporation go to 5.45%.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.